flybywiresim/docs/docs/dev-corner/qa-process.md

 ### "Report Details" Section

 This section should be filled with details about your report.
-Please ensure this section is unaltared as our GitHub action read this area.
+Please ensure this section is unaltered as our GitHub action read this area.
 This section is required.

 !!! warning ""
     For consistency purposes, please use the DD/MM/YYYY format for the report date.